The Human Truth Foundation

 3. Examples of Hindu Mob Violence in India

-#extremism #hindu_extremism #hinduism #india #islam #religious_violence
+#extremism #hindu_extremism #hindu_violence #hinduism #india #islam #religious_violence

 What we see is not just that one group of activists can be violent, but, that inter-religious struggles are almost automatic flashpoints of general upset and aggression across the country.4